 Scheduling a Postponement

-Postponed exams are administered only during the official postponement times listed on the exam schedule.
+Postponed exams will be scheduled for the first available day following the original exam date on which the student has no exams scheduled and which does not create an additional conflict.
 Law school policy prohibits the administration of an exam prior to the scheduled exam date.

 In Case of Emergency